edwinibague/Seguridad_Informatica/README.md

 | Implementation difficulty | Moderate | High | Low|

 2. Data ingestion and transformation: <br />
-   To abordate this point its necesary implementate a combination of techniques and tools that at moment to work togueder can guarantee the sincronitation of search indice.
-This can be archived wiht a integral aproach:
+   To address this point, it is necessary to implement a combination of techniques and tools that, when working together, can guarantee the synchronization of the search indexes.
+This can be done with a comprehensive approach:

    1. **identify change events in data:** <br />
-      in SQl server its possible capture and track events of change using the funtion CdC this funtion provide a mehcanism to capture changes. other implementation its trigger-bassed monitoring this to monitorin all changes in data, the triggers can be configurate to execute especific actions like send notifications or update external sistems when changes are maked in data.<br />
+      In the SQL server it is possible to capture and track change events using the CDC function.
+This feature provides a mechanism to capture changes.
+Another implementation is trigger based monitoring to monitor all changes to the data, triggers can be configured to execute specific actions such as sending notifications or updating external systems when changes are made to the data.<br />

    2. **Implement mechanism of change notification; **<br />
-      the notifications CDC can be use to take alerts every time that its capture a change in data, this notifications can start the proces to update the indice.
-The notifications bassed on trigers can be configurate, when this trigger is activate for any change in data, its possible send notifications or menssage to another comunication chanel. <br />
+      CDC notifications can be used to receive alerts whenever a change in data is captured, these notifications can start the index update process.
+Trigger based notifications can be configured, when this trigger is activated by any change in data, it is possible to send notifications or messages to another communication channel. <br />

    3. **indice update proces:** <br />
-      the batch udate when a notification its taken can be realized in the indice update, in this momment its necesary identify all data afected and update all index entries. to update in real time are necesary use a stream procesing framework like apache Kafka or Apache Spark Streaming, this can process  a change notifications continue and update index in real time.<br />
+      Batch update when a notification is received can be done in the index update, at this time it is necessary to identify all affected data and update all index entries.
+To update in real time you need to use a stream processing framework like Apache Kafka or Apache Spark Streaming, this can process change notifications, continue and update the index in real time.<br />

    4.  **Maintenance of search index:**<br />
-       to prevent any potencial discrepancies and ensure data consistency its posible use a periodically perform a full rebuild of the search index.
-Implement incremental updates to the index, focusing anly on the modified data recods, rather that rebuilding the entire index each time.<br />
+       To avoid potential discrepancies and ensure data consistency, a complete rebuild of the search index can be performed periodically.
+Implement incremental index updates, focusing only on changed data records, rather than rebuilding the entire index each time.<br />

    5.  **Chose an appropiate search engine;**<br />
-       A consideration that have its a search monitors like elasticsearch or Apache Solr, that have capacitiers to index, search and sincronizate.
-Other consideration is data base NOSQL like MongoDB or Cassandra that provide  functionalities to integrate search and can use large volumens of data. <br />
+       One consideration to have are search monitors such as elasticsearch or Apache Solr, which have indexing, searching, and synchronization capabilities.
+Another consideration is NoSQL databases such as MongoDB or Cassandra that provide functionality to integrate searches and can use large volumes of data. <br />

    6.  **Consider Cloud-based Search services:**<br />
-       in Cloud services are other considerations that are posible, Amazon elasticSearch service or Azure Search can provide a gestionate serach, escalability and all in real time. <br />
+       In cloud services there are other considerations that are possible, Amazon elasticSearch or Azure Search service can provide managed search, scalability and all in real time. <br />

    7.  **Handle data conflicts and errors:**<br />
-       Implement retry mechanism to handle temporaly failures or errors during change notification or index update processes.
-Develop resolution strategies to address potential discrepancies betwenen the SQL Server data and the search index. <br />
+       Implement a retry mechanism to handle temporary failures or errors during the change notification or index update processes.
+Develop resolution strategies to address potential discrepancies between SQL Server data and the search index. <br />

    8.  **Monitor and optimize Performance:**<br />
-       Monitor the performance of the indexing process, including indexing time, resouce utilitation , and error rates.
-Optimize indexing strategies based on data volume, change frecuency, and search patterns to ensure efficient indexing and search performance. <br />
+       Monitor the performance of the indexing process, including indexing time, resource utilization, and error rates.
+Optimize indexing strategies based on data volume, change frequency, and search patterns to ensure efficient indexing and search performance. <br />

-  The following pseudocode show the form to make a data ingestion using python.<br />
+  The following pseudocode shows how to perform data ingestion using Python.<br />

    ```python